Skip to main content

 2

-Do not eat the recalled blueberries.
+Do not eat the recalled berries.
 Return them to Publix for a full refund or throw them away

 3

-Watch anyone who ate the blueberries for E. coli symptoms, especially children: severe stomach cramps, bloody diarrhea, and vomiting
+Watch anyone who ate the recalled berries for E. coli symptoms, especially children: severe stomach cramps, bloody diarrhea, and vomiting

 4